jonasjohansson/favipong/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked"
-   - Select the root folder of this project (the folder containing `manifest.json`)
+   - Select the `chrome-extension` folder in this project

 4. **Test it:**
    - **Option A - Web Interface**: Visit `http://localhost:8080` in your browser to play with a full-size game display